-$f_r$ is increased linearly between $f_0$ and $f_0+B$ during a radar pulse.
+called a 'monostatic system'.
+Because the radar pulse has a finite duration which limits the resolution of the time measurement, it is customary to use a varying carrier frequency f_r that is modulated as chirps: f_r is increased linearly between f_0 and f_0+B during a radar pulse.
 This change in frequency allows to determine the precise time, within a pulse, when the echo was sent.
 As a result, the resolution in range dr is determined by the frequency bandwidth B, with dr = c/(2B).

-for all types of radars, it is thus better to use a larger bandwidth, but this usually limited by atmospheric absorption windows or regulations.
-Hence, for satellite altimeters, B is limited to 320 MHz in Ku-band, and 500 MHz in Ka band.
-Because of issues with rain attenuation, all altimeters since GEOS-3 (1975-1979) have used Ku-band, in general jointly with another frequency, in C-band, except for the ongoing SARAL/AltiKa mission which uses Ka-band.
-In Ku-band the range resolution is 47 cm, compared to 30 cm in Ka-band.
+for all types of radars, it is thus better to use a larger bandwidth, but this is usually limited by atmospheric absorption windows or regulations.
+Hence, for satellite altimeters, B is limited to 320 MHz in Ku-band giving dr = 48 cm, and and 500 MHz in Ka band, giving dr = 30 cm.
+Because of issues with rain attenuation, all altimeters since GEOS-3 (1975-1979) have used Ku-band, in general jointly with another frequency, in C-band, except for the ongoing SARAL/AltiKa mission which uses only Ka-band.